locale - describes a locale definition file

 If the preceding field descriptor resulted in an empty string, then the empty string, otherwise a space character.

-followed by a string that contains field descriptors that identify
+tel_dom_fmtfollowed by a string that contains field descriptors that identify

 the format used to dial domestic numbers.
 The recognized field

-descriptors are the same as for tel_int_fmt
+descriptors are the same as for tel_int_fmt.

-followed by the prefix used to call international phone numbers.
+int_selectfollowed by the prefix used to call international phone numbers.

-followed by the prefix used from other countries to dial this country.
+int_prefixfollowed by the prefix used from other countries to dial this country.

 The LC_TELEPHONE definition ends with the string

-END LC_TELEPHONE
+END LC_TELEPHONE.

-The definition starts with the string LC_TIME
+The definition starts with the string LC_TIME in the first

 column.